 The scope of work touched upon virtually all FPH functions, including governance, clinical and administrative services and was managed to incorporate related quality review priorities and risk mitigation strategies.

 The highest priority work for FPH was addressing immediate safety and security issues, which was initiated in summer 2018 prior to the action plan project being activated.
-This initial work included hiring and training additional Forensic Security Officers (FSO) to be dedicated to high security units as other safety improvements were addressed.
+This initial work included hiring and training additional Forensic Services Officers (FSO) to be dedicated to high security units as other safety improvements were addressed.
 A new site leadership structure was designed, with directors hired into the positions starting in summer 2018 and all director positions filled by January 2019.

 The action plan project focused its achievements under three primary goals including: